newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

         strcpy(filename,path_: + 1);
 ```

 This *if* checks for the length of the folder name, which is supposed to be under 16 bytes, so it is protected.
-However, the second **strcpy** does not check the length of the file's name!
-And according to Ghidra's stack frame, there is 127 bytes for the file's name's buffer.
-Now we need to get to debugging in order to see if we can exploit this.
+However, the second **strcpy** does not check the length of the file name!
+And according to Ghidra's stack frame, there is 127 bytes for the file name's buffer.
+So now we need to get debugging in order to see if we can exploit this.
 #### 1.4.1 - Firmware emulation

-At first we tried to run a gdb shell directly on the PowerVision device.
+At first we tried to run a GDB shell directly on the PowerVision device.
 Since it is a kernel in version 2.6.36, finding a statically precompiled GDB that wont return a
 ```
 Kernel too old
 ```
 error message is nearly impossible.
-We thought of running an Ubuntu ARM 2.6.36 and compile GDB statically ourselves, but it seemed longer.
+We thought of running an Ubuntu ARM 2.6.36 and compile GDB statically ourselves but it seemed longer.
 Instead, we went for firmware emulation.

 ```bash
 squashfs-root/gui/